Cybernetics of Sex ✧ Technology, Feminisms & the Choreography of Control

 - Mindy Seu, Cyberfeminist Index

-- Gender & race encoded: in law in and computation
+- Sex encoded: in law in culture, and in computation

 - What can software, from algorithms to GUIs teach us about how we enact & reproduce ideology in ourselves and in others?